-Surveys indicate that a large number of consumers are confused by the specifics of the Help to Buy scheme.
+Surveys indicate that a large number of UK consumers showing confusion over the Help to Buy scheme.
 While it was advertised as easy to understand, straightforward and suitable for many, the details have proven to be complicated and confusing.
 Let's take a look at the key facts you need to know.

 Under the Help to Buy scheme, people looking to buy a newly built property can receive an equity loan from the government.
 It's possible to get this loan if you're a first-time buyer or an existing homeowner.
 However, the price has to be under £600,000.
 As long as you have a minimum of a 5% deposit, you can only borrow up to 20% (interest-free) for five years.
 If you're looking to buy property in London, you can borrow up to 40% interest-free.

 While Help to Buy will be extended up until at least 2023, you will only be able to get the loan if you are a first-time buyer looking to buy a newly built property.
 In addition, from 2021 there are price caps in particular areas, while have the potential to cut the value of properties that you can buy through the scheme.